dpnkvrm/aws-encrypted-ami/README.md

 ```
 ./create-encrypted-ami.sh
 ```
-4) Provide rackspace account number, aws account number and region to be used:
+4) Provide account details and region to be used:
 ```
 ./create-encrypted-ami.sh
-Rackspace Account Number:
+<Company> Account Number:
-981064
+XXXXX
 AWS Account Number:
-805405598173
+XXXXXXXXXXXXX
 region:
-eu-west-1
+xx-xxxx-x
 ```
 ### Thats it!!!
 It will create a amazon2 instance with encrypted root volume and will create an AMI with appropriate tags.